 The Company has in effect the Amended and Restated 2015 Incentive Plan ("2015 Incentive Plan").
 The 2015 Incentive Plan was adopted in March 2015 by our stockholders.
 Under the 2015 Incentive Plan, the compensation committee of the Company's board of directors is authorized to grant stock-based awards to directors, officers, employees and consultants.
-An amendment to the 2015 Incentive Plan was approved by holders of a majority of the voting power of the common stock of the Company in December 2022 to increase the shares available for issuance to 3,000,000 shares.
+An amendment to the 2015 Incentive Plan was approved by stockholders in June 2023 to increase the shares available for issuance to 6,000,000 shares.
 The plan expires 10 years from the effective date of the amendment and limits the term of each option to no more than 10 years from the date of grant.

-As of March 31, 2023, 706,964 shares are available for issuance under the 2015 Incentive Plan.
+As of September 30, 2023, 3,496,830 shares are available for issuance under the 2015 Incentive Plan.